NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Using Modern OpenGL with GLFW and GLEW, each class eg bone.h has its own draw/render code, global render context is defined within application code.
 We then need to integrate DearImgui into this to it can pass the GUI data/buffers for rendering.
 Also need to make sure GLFW input polling is forwarded to DearImgui.

 This is based within the core application call `viewer.h` i'm still deciding how modular I want the code to be, ideally its as modular as possible so re-use on later projects is easier, however because of the limited time, modularity is not a priority.
 Can also refactor and breakup into more modular classes later (eg separate MVC classes, Abstracted OpenGL objects/constructs etc).
 Ie I could separate viewer into the application side, control side, renderer side classes, but for now will keep as one big file for time sake.
+The more modular, the harder it is to check the state is been updated and needing to pass state between classes etc, so need to find a balance.

+Ideally i'd have a core viewer app I could then link to, but I don't, so will just have to modify on a per project basis, right now I don't care about this code been reused for other projects, just need to get this assignment done and worry about defining a common viewer app base later on.

 Rendering won't be done within BVH_Data as I want to separate it out, Bone class will render single bone, based on data, (either as line or geo), skeleton class will whole skeleton (of bones).
 These render methods will then be called within OpenGL Context.
 This also makes sense as channel data may be modified from Inverse Kinematics of bones.